ong-dog/uuid-maker/README.md

 # uuid
 this is a simple UUID generator for Bedrock addon creators

-made in 5 minutes because i was bored
+made in 300 minutes and i hate python

 join the discord at https://discord.gg/Qem5u7ThGw